An in-depth look at this and other subjects are covered in the current issue of the Morneau Shepell News & Views.

-- The impact of pension expense under international accounting as at April 30, 2020 – Morneau Shepell has shown the evolution of the pension expense for a typical defined benefit pension plan.
-Since the beginning of the year, the pension expense has increased by 2 per cent (for a contributory plan) mainly due to the bad returns on assets (relative to the discount rate).
+- The impact of pension expense under international accounting as at July 31, 2020 – Morneau Shepell has shown the evolution of the pension expense for a typical defined benefit pension plan.
+Since the beginning of the year, the pension expense has increased by 20% mainly due to the decrease in the discount rates, despite the good returns on assets.

 About Morneau Shepell